 checking that homes, places of work and public events meet fire safety law and regulations

 visiting homes, carrying out home safety checks and installing smoke alarms.

 As of February 2022, the salary for a wholetime firefighter starts at £23,833, rising to £24,826 a year after training.
 This increases to £31,767 a year with experience.

 Retained firefighters receive an annual retaining fee of around £2,337 rising to £3,114 with experience, which is paid quarterly.
 You would also get paid an hourly rate for attending training nights and call outs.

 An airport firefighter earns around £25,000 a year.

-- You would normally work an average 42 hours a week.
+You would normally work an average of 42 hours a week.
 You will work shifts including evenings, nights, weekends and public holidays.